Ezequiel Duran Player Props: Rangers vs. Cubs

-On Friday, Ezequiel Duran (coming off going 1-for-3) and the Texas Rangers face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 2:20 PM ET.
+The Texas Rangers and Ezequiel Duran, who went 1-for-3 last time out, battle Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 4:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Orioles.
+He had a one-hit performance in his previous game (1-for-3) against the Orioles.

 Ezequiel Duran Game Info & Props vs. the Cubs